-BIT POSITION NAME DESCRIPTION 5 ARREN Enable ARR Registers If = 1: Enables all ARR registers.
+BIT POSITION NAME DESCRIPTION If $= 1$: Enables all ARR registers.
 If = 0: Disables the ARR registers.
-If SM3 is set, ARR3 is enabled regardless of the setting of ARREN.
-0 WT_ALLOC Write-Through Allocate If = 1: New cache lines are allocated for read and write misses.
-If = 0: New cache lines are allocated only for read misses.
+If SM3 is set, ARR3 is enabled regardless of 0 WT_ALLOC Write-Through AllocateIf = 1: New cache lines are allocated for read and write misses.If = 0: New cache lines are allocated only for read misses.